sapcc/keppel/docs/drivers/auth-keystone.md

 Keppel understands access rules in the [`oslo.policy` JSON][os-pol-json] format.
 An example can be seen at [`docs/example-policy.json`](../example-policy.json).
 The following rules are expected:

-- `account:list` is required for any non-anonymous access to the API.
 - `account:show` enables read access to repository and tag listings.
 - `account:pull` allows to `docker pull` images.
 - `account:push` allows to `docker push` images.